Electric road: Wireless electric roads

 Standards for inductive charging for vehicles have been available since 2020, though they are not immediately suited for electric roads.
 For instance, the CEO of IPT, a vehicle inductive power transfer company, regards the existing standards as "extremely expensive" for use in electric roads.
 Cost-effective implementations are being explored by IPT using its Primove inductive cables technology which it bought in 2021 from Bombardier.
 WiPowerOne (an offshoot of the KAIST OLEV project) and Electreon, two wireless electric road companies, have been working on new dynamic inductive charging standards since 2021.
 ENRX, which is composed of several companies including IPT, announced in November 2024 that it plans to collaborate with InductEV to standardize dynamic wireless power transfer.
-SAE International notes that wireless charging systems do not have well-established foreign object detection technologies, and proposes establishing safety tests for these technologies.
-Foreign objects pose a fire or burn risk if metals or organisms are between the ground pad and the receiver when the system is active.

 SAE International has started developing standards for dynamic wireless power transfer in 2023.
+An Electreon representative stated in a podcast published in December 2023 that SAE, Electreon, and other organizations are jointly developing a standard for dynamic wireless inductive charging.